Novus-Initium/scaffold-grants/README.md

 yarn start
 ```

+5. In the Next folder, find the env.example to connect to an IPFS gateway and API key to submit and retrieve data to render the UI faster at scale.

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+You can tweak the app's homepage in config in `packages/nextjs/scaffold.config.ts`.

 **What's next**: